Want to become more employable, enhance your skills and demonstrate your ability to work with low global warming potential (GWP) refrigerants?

 Support from the mainstream climate control industry together with the need for improved technician safety has been the genesis of the ARC Green Scheme Accreditation program.
 All mainstream industry associations support the scheme and the ARC has been inundated with phone calls from technicians imploring the ARC to be in this space.

-The ARC Green Scheme Accreditation enables technicians to prove to consumers that they are qualified to work with natural and low global warming (GWP) potential refrigerants.
+The ARC Green Scheme Accreditation enables technicians to prove to consumers that they are competent and qualified to work with natural and low global warming (GWP) potential refrigerants.

 This is significant, as many natural and low GWP refrigerants are flammable and operate at high pressures.